nuejs/nue/packages/nuejs.org/docs/settings.md

   soc: //en.wikipedia.org/wiki/Separation_of_concerns
 ```

-### lightning_css
+### minify_css

-This setting controls the processing of CSS by [Lightning CSS](//lightningcss.dev/), a tool that optimizes CSS for better performance.
+This setting controls the processing of CSS by Bun or [Lightning CSS](//lightningcss.dev/), which optimize CSS for better performance.
 By default, this feature is enabled (`true`), which means that CSS will be processed for improvements.
 Setting this to `false` disables the default processing, and the CSS is served directly as is, which may be useful for debugging or specific use cases where processing is not desired.

 ### native_css_nesting

+Currently only available with Lightning CSS (`--lcss` option).

 Determines whether to use native CSS nesting instead of converting them to un-nested style rules that are supported in all browsers.
 Native CSS nesting allows you to write more intuitive and organized CSS by nesting styles.
 Setting this to `true` generates a smaller CSS output, which can enhance performance, but it may not be supported by older browsers.
 Always check the current [Can I Use](//caniuse.com/css-nesting) statistics for details on browser compatibility.